 Girl power is in the air!
 Ladies all over the world are standing up for equality and equal treatment – and we’re loving it.
-Not only is it important for women to stand up for themselves, but also for people in positions of power to speak out and reach a wide audience – including entertainment celebrities.
-These are 5 of the most bad-a$$ celeb feminist ladies that we look up to for speaking out.
+These are 5 of the most bad-a$$ celeb feminists that are lending their voice to keep progress moving.

 Of course we had to put Beyonce on this list.
 She inspires fans in her ‘beyhive’ and stands up for women’s rights.
 Her album ‘Lemonade” was about black female empowerment – attempting to redefine authorship.
 She even performed in front of the word “feminist” at her Mrs. Carter world tour.